ansys/pymapdl/doc/source/user_guide/mesh_geometry.rst

 +--------------------+------------------------------------------+--------------------------------------------------+

-For equivalence between the new and old geometry API, the following table is provided.
+This table shows the equivalence between the old and new APIs:

 .. _Table-3: